 Mozilla Firefox is the default web browsing application.
 It is accessed through.
 Firefox is also available on other platforms such as Microsoft Windows and Mac OS X.

-There is no longer a default email client bundled with Fedora, but you can install one by selecting.
+There is no longer a default email client bundled with Fedora, but you can install one by searching Software.